richardgourley/django-wagtail-stepbystep/README.md

 You can use URLs and Views as you would normally with Django, but if you are using Wagtail, you can create 'Wagtail Pages'.

 Wagtail pages are hierarchical.
-You can create a template, and then create a page instance of that template as a child page of any other page.
+You can create a template and as a page instance as a child page of any other page eg.Home.

-Here, we are going to create a surgery index page, with all surgeries returned in the pages context variable.
+Here, we are going to create a surgery index page and a template, with all surgeries returned in the pages context variable.

 Then, we will create a page instance of our surgery index page as a child page of 'Home'.

-55. **Add necessary Page, RichTextField and FieldPanel wagtail imports**
+55. **Add necessary Page and FieldPanel wagtail imports**

 In 'projectfolder/mysite/surgeries/models.py', add these imports at the top.

 ```
 from wagtail.core.models import Page
-from wagtail.core.fields import RichTextField
 from wagtail.admin.edit_handlers import FieldPanel
 ```